S'pore project makes $1.4 million debut with NFT trading cards

 He adds that the NFT community has been growing rapidly over the past year as more collectors learn about the technology.
 "They may make a million today, but no one knows.
 People in this space know this and take the risk."

-Mr Seng says the team's earnings will be used to develop a new online trading card platform where buyers can play the Dark Zodiac cards with others.
+Mr Seng says the team's earnings will be used to develop a new digital trading card game platform where buyers can play the Dark Zodiac cards with others.
 He hopes to launch a first trial by January next year.